Olivier Grondeau

 Grondeau was arrested on October 12, 2022, in Shiraz, Iran, while visiting the country during a world tour.
 The arrest occurred in the midst of the “Woman, Life, Freedom” protests gripping the country.

-Treatment in Captivity
+Treatment in Captivity and Interview from Prison

 In a letter to his family published in Le Monde, Grondeau stated that he was “abducted” by four men in his hotel and placed in a room without windows.
 He was kept blindfolded and handcuffed during his first day in detention.
-He was transferred to Tehran’s notoriously brutal Evin Prison
+He was transferred to Tehran’s notoriously brutal Evin Prison.

 The Iranian authorities only provided signs of life to Grondeau’s family on November 16, 2022, over a month following his arrest.
 The authorities permitted Grondeau to call his relatives 72 days following his arrest, after he had been transferred from Evin Prison back to Shiraz.
 However, he has since been returned to Evin.
 Guards observe his phone calls to relatives.

-In an interview recorded in prison and broadcast by a French radio network in January 2025, Grondeau made a plea to the French government.
+Grondeau made a plea to the French government.
 "You, who have the power to influence this matter, hear this truth,” he said. "[French hostage Cecile Kohler’s] strength, [French hostage Jacques Paris’s] strength, Olivier's strength, it is all running out.
 Your responsibility is called upon to ensure the survival of three human beings.”
 He also accused Iran of holding him in order to engage in “political blackmail” of France.

 Grondeau acknowledged that he risked retaliation from his captors by recording the audio.
 “I know that to speak out is to take a risk,” he said.
 “But where there is risk, there is hope and I have very little left.
 I am really very tired.”